international employment law firm alliance L&E Global

 Other Types of Employee Representative Bodies

-Safety representatives shall be elected at all undertakings subject to the Working Environment Act.
-At undertakings with less than ten employees, the employees and the employer may agree to a different arrangement.
+Safety representatives shall be elected at all undertakings subject to the WEA.
+At undertakings with less than five employees, the employees and the employer may agree to a different arrangement.
 If so, the arrangement has to be in writing.
 Such arrangement may involve agreeing that the undertaking shall not have a safety representative.

-Furthermore, undertakings that regularly employ at least 50 employees, shall have a working environment committee, wherein the employer, the employees and the occupational health service are represented.
-Working environment committees shall also be formed in undertakings with between 20 and 50 employees when so required by any of the parties at the undertaking.
+Furthermore, undertakings that regularly employ at least 20 employees shall have a working environment committee, wherein the employer, the employees, and the occupational health service are represented.
+Working environment committees shall also be formed in undertakings with ten or more employees when so required by any of the parties at the undertaking.

 Any questions